Programs range from teaching in Cambodia (left) to community development in Indonesia (center) to working with biofuels in Malaysia (right)

 The international internships are fully funded through the Iacocca Foundation, the Freeman Foundation and many generous donors.

 The funding covers your airfare, housing, meals and on-ground transportation for the duration of your internship.
-Your only expenses are your passport, visa, additional excursions at your discretion, souvenirs, and other incidentals.
+Your only expenses are your passport, visa, immunizations, additional excursions at your discretion, souvenirs, and other incidentals.
 Accommodations vary depending on the internship, but may be a home-stay, apartment, dorm, hostel or hotel.

 Credit is not offered for internships, but students may seek credit as an independent study with an academic adviser and pay the required tuition.

 Internships are full-time and unpaid.
 However, a modest stipend may be available to students with financial need.
 This stipend is meant to offset a portion of lost summer income, but not wholly replace that income dollar-for-dollar.
 It is based on the extent of the student’s need as indicated by the Financial Aid Office and the duration of their internship.